lexbor/docs/site/src/download.md

  enabled=1
  ```

-2. Install `lexbor` base package and additional packages you would like to use:
+2. Install the core `lexbor` package and extra packages you want to use:

  ```sh
  yum install liblexbor